-- Delimit the assignment and choose applicable components to carry out the work based on an appropriate project methodology and carry out the planning accordingly in order to be done within the given constraints.
+- Delimit an open assignment and choose applicable components to carry out the work based on an appropriate project methodology and carry out the planning accordingly in order to be done within the given constraints.

 - Account for an reflect on hie/his own role in the project group and in the development process.